simpleinjector/Documentation/source/extensibility.rst

         Lifestyle SelectLifestyle(Type serviceType, Type implementationType);
     }

 When no lifestyle is explicitly supplied by the user, Simple Injector will call into the registered **ILifestyleSelectionBehavior** when the type is registered to allow the **ILifestyleSelectionBehavior** implementation to select the proper lifestyle.
-The default behavior can be replaced by setting the *Container.Options.LifestyleSelectionBehavior* property.
+The default behavior can be replaced by setting the **Container.Options.LifestyleSelectionBehavior** property.

-The following (not very useful) example changes the lifestyle selection behavior to always register those instances as singleton:
+The following example changes the lifestyle selection behavior to always register those instances as singleton:

 .. code-block:: c#